-The Board believes that Mr. Mendelson's experience and expertise, garnered by serving the Company in a variety of roles over the past 30 years, make him uniquely qualified to serve on the Board because he understands the Company's operations and strategy very well.
-As the founder of the Company's Electronic Technologies Group, he has extensive knowledge and experience in the electronic technologies and defense segments of the business, which have experienced significant growth under his stewardship.
-Further, as the Company's former General Counsel for 15 years, he is familiar with the Company's matters, including contractual relationships and the Company's numerous acquisitions.
-Victor Mendelson and his family are significant Company shareholders.
+Mr. Mendelson's experience and expertise, garnered by serving the Company in a variety of roles over the past 31 years, make him uniquely qualified to serve on the Board because he understands the Company's operations and strategy very well.
+As the founder of the Company's Electronic Technologies Group, he has extensive knowledge and experience, particularly in the electronic technologies, defense and space segments, which have experienced significant growth under his stewardship.
+Further, as the Company's former General Counsel for 15 years, he is familiar with the Company's matters, including contractual relationships, the Company's numerous acquisitions and legal strategies, all of which is remains involved in.
+Victor Mendelson and his family are significant Company shareholders, which aligns their interests with other shareholders and reflects their commitment to the Company.